Anne Hathaway: 2012–2014: Les Misérables and films with Christopher Nolan

 After briefly appearing in the romantic comedy Don Jon (2013), Hathaway starred in and co-produced (with her husband and others) Song One.
 In the drama film, she played an anthropology student who returns home to see her injured brother, Henry (played by Ben Rosenfield), and soon begins a romantic relationship with his favorite musician, James Forester (played by Johnny Flynn).
 Her character was originally written as a 19-year-old, but Kate Barker-Froyland, the film's writer and director, changed the part to that of an older woman after casting Hathaway.
 The actress said the reason she decided to produce the film was because of its depiction of the healing power of music and second chances.
 For the film's soundtrack, she provided her voice for the song "Afraid of Heights".
 Song One premiered in the U.S. Dramatic Competition at the 30th Sundance Film Festival in January 2014, and released in theaters the following year to mixed reviews from critics.
 Commercially, the film failed to recoup its $6 million investment.

 Hathaway reprised her role as Jewel in the animated film Rio 2—her third film with Jamie Foxx—which was released in 2014.
 It grossed nearly five times more than its $103 million budget.
 Her sole live-action release of 2014 was Christopher Nolan's epic science fiction film Interstellar.
-Set in a dystopian future where humanity is struggling to survive, the film follows a group of astronauts who travel through a wormhole in search of a new home for mankind.
-Hathaway played Dr. Amelia Brand, a NASA scientist among the astronauts.
-With a budget of $165 million, the high-profile production, co-starring Matthew McConaughey and Jessica Chastain, was filmed mostly using IMAX cameras.
-Hathaway was drawn to her character's growth from an arrogant to a humbler person.
-She nearly had hypothermia while filming a water scene in Iceland, because the dry suit she was wearing had not been properly secured.
-Reviewers for The Independent and Empire, respectively, found her to be "affecting" in her role as a scientist unable to decide between her professional responsibilities and her feelings, and credited her for playing the part with "soulful nuance".
+Set in a dystopian future where humanity is struggling to survive, it follows a crew of astronauts who travel through a wormhole in search of a new home for mankind.
+Hathaway was drawn to the part of NASA scientist Amelia Brand due to the character's growth from an arrogant to a humbler person.
+With a budget of $165 million, the high-profile production co-starring Matthew McConaughey was filmed mostly using IMAX cameras.
+Hathaway nearly experienced hypothermia while filming a water scene in Iceland, as the dry suit she was wearing had not been properly secured.
+Reviewers for The Independent and Empire found her to be "affecting" in the part of a scientist unable to decide between her personal feelings and professional responsibilities, and took notice of the "soulful nuance" in her performance.
 Interstellar grossed over $701 million worldwide, and earned Hathaway a nomination for the Saturn Award for Best Actress.